nrahul1992/flaskrepo_urlredirection/README.md

 Follow the steps to run this application:
 1. Install Python.
-2. Download and instal Pip tools
+2. Download and install Pip tools